42videobricks/42videobricks-php-client/docs/Api/VideosApi.md

 Add export to the video

-Add export to the video
+Generate a new export of the video in a specific format.

 ### Example